Student Employment

 Do:

-• Avoid jobs that don’t clearly state the company name.
+- Apply for jobs that don’t clearly state the official company name and logo.

 Be cautious of emails with typographical errors and never send money to unknown individuals or to someone you do not know.